SmallGreenMan/Anderson_HomeWork/README.md

 <li> Implement your own component to display a round, analog clock.
 The second, minute and hour hands should work.
 <li> Implement the ability to change the color of the arrows, as well as their size, from xml using attributes.

+## Home work 5

+### - Contact list (Linerlayout) app:

+<li> Implement an application to display the contact list and contact details.
+The application must consists of 1 Activity and 2 Fragments.
+The first screen should display a list of contacts, the second screen should display the details of the selected contact.
+<li> The contacts list must be created based on the linerlayout
+<li> Each element of the list must contain information about the name, surname and phone number of the contact
+<li> When you click on any item in the contact list, a second screen should open containing the contact's information.
+<li> When pressing the system back button, a user should return to the previous screen.
+If the user was on the contact list screen, then the user should exit the application.
+<li> When long pressing on a list item, delete it and display the list without this item
+<li> Implement the ability to change the contact on the second screen.
+All changes should be visible on the first screen